-Serves Central Plains, Chase, Ellsworth, Lyons, and Wilson Contact: 786-1181 or ckub.bartonccc.edu Educational Opportunity Center bartonccc.edu/supportservices/eoc bartonccc.edu/community/CKEOC The Central Kansas Educational Opportunity Center (CKEOC) offers free services to provide eligible adults assistance with secondary and postsecondary education attainment.
+Serves Central Plains, Chase, Ellsworth, Lyons, and Wilson Contact: 786-1181 or ckub.bartonccc.edu Educational Opportunity Center bartonccc.edu/supportservices/eoc bartonccc.edu/community/ The Central Kansas Educational Opportunity Center (CKEOC) offers free services to provide eligible adults assistance with secondary and postsecondary education attainment.
 CKEOC has been developed to respond to the increasing educational needs of adults and offer support in identifying their educational, personal, and career goals.
 The CKEOC TRIO Program is 100% funded by the Department of Education with all services free to those who qualify.
-CKEOC may also serve those under the age of 19, as to there is not a Talent Search Project within the CKEOC target area, available to serve this population.
-Services Services include: Career exploration, college and vocational school searches academic advisement, financial aid and admissions assistance, placement in and guidance through high school diploma or GED programs, campus visits, financial literacy, supportive workshops, job networking, and mentoring.
-CKEOC Service Area The CKEOC service area covers 33 counties with EOC Advisors available to meet with current and prospective participants within Workforce Centers.
-The main EOC office is located in the Great Bend KansasWorks Center and satellite offices are located in Hays, Grandview Plaza, Manhattan, Salina, and the Barton Fort Riley Office.
+Services Services include: Career exploration, college and vocational school searches academic advisement, financial aid and admissions assistance, placement in and guidance through high school diploma or GED programs, campus visits, financial literacy, and workshops.
+CKEOC Service Area The CKEOC service area covers 35 counties with EOC Advisors available to meet with current and prospective participants in one of our three offices or within area workforce centers.
+The main EOC office is located in the Great Bend KansasWorks Center and satellite offices are located in Grandview Plaza and the Fort Riley Education Services Building.
 Contact Information: